 This training is designed to provide trainees with the theoretical knowledge and procedural awareness to utilize current time domains, and spectral data to localize electrical and mechanical anomalies that affect motor performance and reliability.
 Technicians will gain a solid understanding of current and voltage FFT’s and will be able to analyze data to support the identification and localization of electrical, mechanical and power quality anomalies.
 This will provide the student with a sound theoretical foundation to safely and successfully analyze, troubleshoot and maintain motors and their circuits regardless of what equipment is utilized or eventually procured.

 The course is open to everyone regardless of whether or not they own a motor testing unit.
-Attendees that do have equipment are encouraged to bring their systems as there are some hands-on learning opportunities available during the week.
+Attendees that do have equipment are encouraged to bring their systems.

 - History of Electricity and Motor Testing